Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

-We now extend this formalism to two spatial dimensions.
+We now extend our attractor-driven matter formalism to two spatial dimensions.
 As an indicative example, in 2D the $x$ and $y$ spatial coordinates of the particle may be taken to evolve via

-Here, $u$ is a constant speed and the angle $\theta(t)$ is now a dynamical variable linked to a strange attractor.
-We construct 2D strange-attractor-driven active particles whose distribution of run durations is dictated by the choice of the cutting plane and the underlying attractor, and the turning angles $\Delta\theta_n$ are determined by the choice of a measurable of the underlying attractor at the trigger times $t_n$.
-For the Lorenz strange attractor with $X=0$ as the cutting plane, we can choose the turning angle in various ways.
+Here, $u$ is a constant speed and the angle $\theta(t)$ is now a dynamical variable linked to the internal state-space attractor.
+We construct 2D attractor-driven particles whose distribution of run durations is dictated by the choice of the cutting plane and the underlying attractor (as in Fig.~\ref{Fig: 1D RTP Lorenz}), and the turning angles $\Delta\theta_n$ are determined by the choice of a measurable of the underlying attractor at the trigger times $t_n$.
+For a Lorenz-strange-attractor-driven particle with $X=0$ as the cutting plane, we can choose the turning angle in various ways.
 For example, choosing

 results in a nearly uniform distribution of turning angles.
 A typical trajectory generated in this manner and the corresponding turning-angle distribution are shown in Figs.~\ref{Fig: 2D traj}(a)-(b).
-This 2D RTP-like active particle undergoes ballistic motion at short times and diffusivelike motion at longer times.
+This trajectory is reminiscent of $2$D run-and-tumble active particles.

-Instead of determining the turning angles directly from the strange attractor, one can also construct a trajectory based on a prescribed probability distribution of turning angles.
-For example, we can generate run-reverse-flick-like motion by alternating between two different turning angles.
+Instead of determining the turning angles directly from the internal state-space attractor, one can construct a trajectory based on a prescribed probability distribution of turning angles.
+For example, we can mimic run-reverse-flick motion of an active particle by alternating between two different turning angles.
 We choose the turning angle to be $\pm\Delta\theta_1$ at trigger times $t_{2k}$ and $\pm\Delta\theta_2$ at trigger times $t_{2k+1}$, where $k$ is any natural number.
-We simulate two different trajectories on the driving Lorenz strange attractor at the same parameter values but different initial conditions.
+We simulate two different trajectories in the internal state-space at the same parameter values but different initial conditions.
 This results in the evolving trajectories